serialhex/land-of-lisp/readme.md

 to learn lisp through the awesome book, `land of lisp`

-# WHAT is the codespeed velocity of an unlaiden lisp alien
+# WHAT is the codespeed velocity of an unlaiden lisp alien?

 42Kp/s